DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 # React Grid Virtual Scrolling

 The Grid component can process a large amount of data (thousands of records).
-You can divide data by hundreds of pages, or use the virtual mode for single-page data presentation.
+You can use the virtual mode for single-page data presentation as an alternative to paging.

 ## Plugin List